Skip to main content

 Keyboard Traps and Focus Management

 Modals must trap focus inside them — tabbing should cycle through modal elements without reaching the page behind it.
 When the modal closes, focus should return to the element that triggered it.
+Getting this wrong is arguably the most common accessibility failure in modern web apps.

 function openModal(triggerId) {